zjengjie/inbot-utils/README.md

 # Changelog
+- 1.15
+  - Add SimpleStringTrie (we needed a Trie)
 - 1.14
   - ReinitializingReference added, useful for things that you want to periodically recalculate in a thread safe way
   - Add IOUtils.lines(String resourcename) method